sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 For it to succeed, a proper enabling environment is required to guide, encourage and drive change across the organization.

 The strategy and the action plan are inextricably linked.
-**The pivotal point is the creation of an Open First CoE that has genuine organisational support, involving all branches within ESDC.**
+**The pivotal point is the creation of an Open First CoE that has genuine organizational support, involving all branches within ESDC.**
-The CoE will act as facilitator for all activities outlined in the strategy and the action plan.
+The CoE will act as a facilitator for all activities outlined in the strategy and the action plan.
 It will assist subject-matter experts, encourage the branches within ESDC and help balance internal focus and external activities.

 As domain leader for IT, IITB will be responsible for setting up and running the CoE.